pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli server connection [COMMAND-OPTIONS]

-      Display information on the connection used by this server.
+      Display connection info used by this server.

+      Displays the connection information for the WBEM connection attached to this server.
+This includes uri, default namespace, etc.

     Options:
       -h, --help  Show this message and exit.